 2. Fill the gas tank up yourself.
 Unless you really don’t want to stop and pump gas before returning the car you should just fill the tank up yourself.
 If you decide to let the rental company fill up the tank then make sure you use up all of the gas.
 Or at least as much gas as you can.
 The rental company is going to charge for a full tank if you used a full tank or not.

 3. Check to see if your credit card covers insurance on the car.
 Typically your credit card company will cover insurance on a rental car.
 Before taking that chance you should find out more information and call your credit card company.
 Otherwise out of all the insurances they offer, coverage on the car is the most important.
+It is also important to compare quotes if you’re allowed, Money Experts do some great auto insurance comparisons.
 I used to tell people if they brought the car back in pieces and had coverage there was nothing we could do to them.
 Not sure if that is still true, but it was certainly true when I said it.
+Insurance is also important for people who want to become car traders.
+Whether you prefer buying at auctions, scouring second hand listings or stocking brand new cars, you can look into something like traders insurance which is the policy you would need to conduct business.

 4. Bring the car back the way you got it.
 I remember someone rented a car and brought it back to the rental company with rims and tints.
 Yes, they got charged for that.
 Crazy, I know, but true story!